kubernetes-sigs/hydrophone/README.md

         path to the kubeconfig file.
   -list-images
         list all images that will be used during conformance tests.
+  -namespace string
-  -output-dir string
+        namespace where the conformance pod is created. (default "conformance") -output-dir string
         directory for logs. (defaults to current directory) -parallel int